Pollutant Information: Sulphur Dioxide

 Since 1990, SO2 emissions have declined by 95%.
 This has occurred due to a steady decline in the use of coal and fuel oil in all sectors of the UK economy, plus improved abatement technology, most notably the fitting of flue-gas desulphurisation (FGD) systems at coal-fired power stations.
-Across all sources, emissions from use of coal have reduced by 98% between 1990 and 2016, while for fuel oil the figure is 97%.
-Emissions from the use of coal to generate electricity have decreased by 99% since 1990, and emissions in 2016 were down 63% from the previous year due to closure of sites and reduced coal consumption at the remainder.
-Fuel oil is no longer used in significant quantities at power stations and emissions in 2016 were just 0.2% of the emission in 1990.
+Across all sources, emissions from use of coal have reduced by 98% between 1990 and 2017, while for fuel oil the figure is 97%.
+Emissions from the use of coal to generate electricity have decreased by 99% since 1990, and emissions in 2017 were down 23% from the previous year due to coal consumption.
+Fuel oil is no longer used in significant quantities at power stations and emissions in 2017 were just 0.2% of the emission in 1990.
 In recent years, as the consumption of coal and fuel oil in the UK has dwindled, the percentage contribution of petroleum coke to the UK inventory has increased.
-Emissions from the use of petroleum coke were just 1% of the UK total in 1990 but grew to 26% by 2016, while for coal the corresponding figures are 71% of emissions in 1990 and 34% in 2016 and for fuel oil, the figures are 19% in 1990 and 10% in 2016.
+Emissions from the use of petroleum coke were just 1% of the UK total in 1990 but grew to 30% by 2017, while for coal the corresponding figures are 71% of emissions in 1990 and 27% in 2017 and for fuel oil, the figures are 19% in 1990 and 11% in 2017.
 Petroleum coke formed in UK refinery processes is burnt to recover energy while imported petroleum coke is used as a fuel for certain industrial processes and as a residential sector fuel, for example in smokeless fuels.

 Time series graph

 |Start year||End year||Sector||Information||Impact|